-Staff can help you plan your journey, book tickets and make reservations; they can also assist you at stations and on board trains, with anything from changing platforms to finding your seat.
+Staff can help you plan your journey, book tickets and make reservations.
+They can also assist you at stations and onboard trains, with anything from changing platforms to finding your seat.

 Alternative accessible transport

-Operators must provide up-to-date information about the accessibility of facilities and services at stations and on their trains on the National Rail Enquiries website, including the Station Journey Planner('Stations Made Easy'), as well as their own website.
+Train operators must provide up to date information about the accessibility of facilities and services at stations and on their trains on the National Rail Enquiries (NRE) website.
+This includes the NRE’s Station Journey Planner('Stations Made Easy'), as well as the train operators’ own website.

 Tickets and fares